 One of the first recommendations for anyone with weight loss goals is to fix their dietary macro balance and reduce the number of calories they take in.
 While all that may be fixed with a better meal plan, in the short term, meal replacement shakes could be the best solution.

 However, there are some significant differences in meal replacements, both in quality and the right balance of macros.
-And once you start further narrowing things down to being free from dairy, you could end up quickly making the wrong decision.
+And once you start further narrowing things down to being dairy-free, you could end up quickly making the wrong decision.

-For the past 4 months, our team has been working with some of our clients to test out dairy-free meal replacement shakes to weed out all the poor products.
+For the past 4 months, our team has been working with some of our clients to test out the best dairy-free meal replacement shakes to weed out all the poor products.

 Here are our results.

-Of all the dairy-free meal replacement products we tested out, the one we found the most suitable for the majority of our clients is Ample V.
+Another one on the list of dairy-free meal replacement protein shakes we tested out and the one we found the most suitable for the majority of our clients is Ample V.